Clinical-Genomics/genmod/README.md

 - GENMOD now includes db like files in the genmod/annotations folder, this is the exon and gene definitions from ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz.

 If the user wants to use another annotation:

-    run_genmod ped_file variant_file -an "path/to/annotation" -at "Anontation type"
+    run_genmod build_annotation [--type] "annotation type" path/to/annotation_file -o path/to/outdir

-In this case the new annotation will overwrite the previous one so next time GENMOD is run it will use this new build (no need to provide the -an flag again if you want to use the same annotation).
+In this case the new annotation will be built into the outdir specified (default is the genmods annotation dir).
+When the user want to annotate a vcf with this new annotation set use

+    run_genmod annotate ped_file variant_file [-a/--annotation_dir] /path/to/new/annotation_dir

 - Compound heterozygote inheritance pattern will be checked if two variants are exonic (or in canonical splice sites) and if they reside in the same gene.